 A non-distributing co-operative is also likely to be more appropriate for a community organisation.

 The type of co-operative must be established at the time of formation.

 Co-operatives can be involved in a variety of social and commercial activities.
 A co-operative may carry out any activity defined within its rules.

 Co-operatives generally fall into four categories, including:

-Co-operatives registered under the Co-operatives Act 1992 subscribe to the international principles of co-operation.
-The principles act as guidelines ensuring the organisation remains in the control of members and operates for their benefit.
+Co-operatives subscribe to the seven international principles of co-operation.
+The principles are guidelines ensuring the organisation runs efficiently and for the benefit of its members.
 The principles are:

-Co-operatives are voluntary organisations, open to all who are able to use their services and willing to accept the responsibilities of membership, without discrimination.
+Co-operatives are voluntary organisations, open to all who are willing to accept the responsibilities of membership, without discrimination.

 Co-operatives are democratic organisations controlled by their members, who actively participate in the setting of policies and decision-making.
 Members have equal voting rights (one member, one vote).

 Members contribute equally to the funds of the co-operative and control the allocation of surplus funds.